 Obviously, this album is flawed.
 The closer is incredibly tacky, annoying, and near unlistenable with the horribly awkward pitch-shifted voices, ‘Toad’ feels a bit empty and repetitive, and 'Girls & Boys' has a bit too many parallels towards 'Sports' off of 'Street Worms'.
 Putting criticisms on the wayside, though, I must say that 'Welfare Jazz' is one of the most ambitious, enticing. unique, and dirty post-punk albums I’ve heard in a while, even without it isn't better than its predecessor.

-Favorite Tracks: Ain’t Nice, Into the Sun, Creatures, 6 Shooter, Secret Canine Agent, I Feel Alive, To the Country
+Favorite Tracks: Ain’t Nice, Toad, Into the Sun, Creatures, 6 Shooter, To the Country